Gshack18/Privacy/browsers.md

 **If you want total anon then make a completely new identity for yourself after you switch your connection**

 We all use google for whatever reason but check your privacy settings with them here.
-Pause Eerything basiucally and delete all history https://www.youtube.com/watch?v=vA9Z0Wr9vwE
+Pause Eerything basiucally and delete all history

+https://www.youtube.com/watch?v=vA9Z0Wr9vwE

-(Watch the entire video before you go on) https://myactivity.google.com/myactivity
+(Watch the entire video before you go on)

+https://myactivity.google.com/myactivity

 For Facebook here is a small video https://youtu.be/SuY-XxcYeqE

 ------------
-I may leave a link idk but most ppl donâ€™t need it.
+I may leave a link idk but most ppl dont need it.
 ------------